cloudmesh/cloudmesh-pi-burn/README.md

 cms burn create --hostname=red[001-002]
 ```

-This command will burn 2 SD cards with the names red001 and red002
+This command will burn 2 SD cards with the names red001 and red002.

 ## See Also

 Some older documentation, much of it is still relevant, is available
 at the following links.
-We will in time integrate or update them.
+We will in time integrate here or update them.

 **NOTE:** We also have additional information just started on how to
 install a kubernetes cluster.
 This however doe not yet work.
 See